firecow/swarm-app/README.md

 ## Was deployment succesful?
 `cowswarm wait` gives a detailed answer.

+## Getting deployment errors tools could have found?
+`cowswarm validate` will exit with errors on every configuration mistake.

 ## Duplicated yaml across multiple project?
 Extends from external source is here to help.
 ```yml